hpe-storage/scod/docs/flexvolume_driver/container_provider/index.md

 * Microsoft Azure AKS 1.12/1.13
 * US regions only

+!!! important
+    HPE Cloud Volumes was introduced in HPE CSI Driver for Kubernetes v1.5.0.
+Make sure to check if your cloud is supported by the [CSI driver](../../csi_driver) first.

 ## Deploying to Kubernetes
 The recommended way to deploy and manage the HPE Volume Driver for Kubernetes FlexVolume Plugin is to use Helm.
 Please see the [co-deployments](https://github.com/hpe-storage/co-deployments) repository for further information.